 Five prospective fellows are nominated each year by the designated authority of each of the 26 South African public universities.
 The programme cannot accept direct applications.
 For the name of your designated authority, please contact us at email@example.com.

 The third and final call for this phase of the Future Professors Programme has closed.

 Jonathan Jansen is Distinguished Professor of Education at the University of Stellenbosch and President of the Academy of Science of South Africa.

-He started his career as a Biology teacher in the Cape after receiving his science degree from the University of the Western Cape.
-He obtained a MS degree from Cornell University and a PhD from Stanford.
-He holds honorary degrees from the University of Edinburgh, the University of Vermont, Cleveland State University and the University of Cape Town.
+He started his career as a Biology teacher in the Cape and holds a PhD from Stanford as well as honorary doctorates from Edinburgh, Vermont, Cleveland State and the University of Cape Town.